bibleexchange/courses/church-history/300_imperial-church/imperial-church.md

 ### Athanius (AD 296&ndash;373)

 He was a defender of the faith in the Arian controversy.
 Arius the leader of this false teaching did not believe in the Biblical doctrine of The Trinity.
-He became bishop of Alexandria in AD 325. {++In AD 367 he wrote a letter recognizing the N. T. cannon that we use today.++} He was exiled five times for his stand against Rome.
+He became bishop of Alexandria in AD 325.
+In AD 367 he wrote a letter recognizing the N. T. cannon that we use today.
+He was exiled five times for his stand against Rome.

 ### John Chrysostom (AD 345&ndash;407)